Skip to main content

 Free Auto-Generate Captions from Audio or Video — Browser-Based Whisper Guide

 A deep guide to VideoBuff's auto-caption feature, covering the technical setup, the step-by-step workflow, and how it compares with cloud-based alternatives.
-OpenAI Whisper derivatives (Whisper Small / Whisper Large v3 Turbo) run inside the browser and turn audio into Japanese or English captions without uploading anything to a server.
+OpenAI Whisper Large v3 Turbo runs inside the browser and turns audio into Japanese or English captions without uploading anything to a server.
 Useful for meeting transcripts, podcast post-production, interview captioning, and short-form (9:16) social videos where data sensitivity matters.
 Includes Japanese-to-English translated captions, SRT / VTT / TXT export, and a live preview that streams captions as they're decoded.
 Faster on WebGPU, falls back to WASM where unavailable.

 Why in-browser — how it works and what it protects